VS Code extension

 ## Features

-* **Real-time diagnostics** for all 15 dead code issue types, updated via LSP without running a separate CLI process
+* **Real-time diagnostics** for dead-code issue types, updated via LSP without running a separate CLI process

 * **Code Lens** with reference counts above each export (click to peek references)